-It’s a Sunday afternoon and Sabrina Stafford, a certified music therapist from EasterSeals of Southeastern Pennsylvania, could be heard playing the piano right next to her brother, who scoots himself near her feet and giggles as he feels the vibrations of the music come through the floorboards.
+It’s a Sunday afternoon and Sabrina Stafford, a certified music therapist from EasterSeals of Southeastern Pennsylvania, is heard playing the piano right next to her brother, who scoots himself near her feet and giggles as he feels the vibrations of the music come through the floorboards.

-Stafford’s brother is minimally responsive to language and this is the only way she could have contact with him by using music therapy.
+Stafford’s brother is minimally responsive to language and the only way she is able to contact him is by using music therapy.

-At a young age, she was inspired to be a music therapist from living with her two special needs siblings.
+At a young age, Stafford aspired to be a music therapist from living with her two special needs siblings.

 Stafford’s brother, Sammy, is severally medically fragile and requires full-time nursing.
 Her sister, Sophia, is diagnosed with Williams Syndrome, an intellectual disability that affects her cognition, speech, and motor skills.